ruoneo/GGANDTI/ReadMe.md

     |    |    |----model.py                 The GAN model is defined here
     |    |    |----train.py                 GAN training and validation starts here
     |    |    |----utils.py
-    |    |----p5_other\                     Please pay attention to distinguish between "10-fold CVs" and "10 times 10-flod CVs".
-"10-fold CVs" is to divide the data into 10 parts, and take turns to do training set and validation set.
-"10 times 10-flod CVs" refers to is to repeat the previous operation 10 times
+    |    |----p5_other\                     Please pay attention to distinguish between "10-fold CV" and "10 times of 10-flod CV".
+"10-fold CV" is to divide the data into 10 parts, and take turns to do training set and validation set.
+"10 times of 10-flod CV" refers to is to repeat the previous operation 10 times
     |    |    |----calculate_average_of_10_times_10-foldCV.py   Calculate the mean of 10 iterations of the 10-fold CV.
 See usage step 4.
     |    |----config.py                     By setting different seeds ten times, 10 times 10-fold divisions can be obtained.
-Each 10-fold CVs can get 10 groups of divided data, which can be used to complete a 10-fold CV.
+Each 10-fold CV can get 10 groups of divided data, which can be used to complete a 10-fold CV.
     |    |----run.py                        A script that completes the framework training and validation process with one click.
     |----directory_structure.txt            Detailed directory structure
     |----ReadMe.md                          README